 |5'7"||126 to 165|

 More: Diets: Bad, Fair, Good

 The best weight changes are made slowly.
-The slower changes are made, the more likely your body will maintain the change, as it has a tendency to return to its "steady state," or the weight it has been at for the longest.
+The slower changes are made, the more likely your body will maintain the change, as it tends to return to its "steady-state," or the weight it has been at for the longest.

-A pound is gained by eating 3,500 calories more than your body burns.
-To lose this pound, 3,500 fewer calories need to be eaten or 3,500 more burned off.
+You can gain one pound by eating 3,500 more calories than your body burns.
+So to lose that pound, you need to eat 3,500 fewer calories or burn off 3,500 more calories.

 The best way to gain or lose is to change your dietary calorie intake by 500 kcal a day.
 This should equal a one-pound weight loss or gain per week.
 Keeping a food diary for seven days can make you more aware of your eating habits and strategize change in a healthy way.

 Experts also suggest:

 - A regular exercise routine to manage weight

 - Portion control (know what standard serving sizes are and adhere to those)

 - Identifying habits that lead to unhealthy eating